-Only a few days ago, Mr. Hopkins was a guest of honor at the Film Festival Oostende in Belgium where the premiere of “Hampstead” was one of the festival’s highlights.
+Only a few days ago, Mr. Hopkins was a guest of honor at the Film Festival Oostende in Belgium, where the premiere of “Hampstead” was one of the festival’s highlights.
 The man was welcomed with open arms, and during the interview I had with him at the Thermae Palace Hotel in the coastal city of Ostend, it only took a minute to realize that in terms of human values, Mr. Hopkins really knows what he’s talking about, as time and time again, his audience is in for such a treat when he introduces his characters just brilliantly and unfolds the story in a most appealing way.
-American filmmaker Sydney Pollack once told me, ‘I like to do character driven stories about people and relationships.’
-And that’s exactly what we recognize in Mr. Hopkins’ oeuvre as well.
+American filmmaker Sydney Pollack once told me, ‘I like to do character-driven stories about people and relationships.’
+And that’s something we recognize in Mr. Hopkins’ oeuvre as well.

 Well, it’s not a conscious decision.
 There are people who find my films too gentle.
-You know, sometimes when I read a bad review, my heart sinks and I get quite defensive.
+You know, sometimes when I read a bad review, my heart sinks, and I get quite defensive.
 So then I wake up in the morning, and I think, ‘Maybe I have got to be cooler and should make a film with whatever I’m not doing, like action, violence or whatever.’
 Because I know my films are not for everyone, I’m very conscious about that.
 But for the particular stories I try to tell, it seems like the right environment to tell them.
-In my own life though, I swear, I’m probably a lot less gentle than I am with my films [laughs].
+In my own life, though, I swear, I’m probably a lot less gentle than I am with my films [laughs].
 But I’m a great believer in people’s innate goodness in a way, and much less in baddies.
 Even if I have a sort of baddie in my films, I try to find a human quality to that character.
-Since I write my screenplays as well—with the exception of “Hampstead”—I tend to write stories looking for the positive in people, because I like people, I enjoy them.
+Since I write my screenplays as well—with the exception of “Hampstead”—I tend to write stories looking for the positive in people because I like them; I enjoy them.
 So that’s why my films have a positive atmosphere.
 Some people say my films are old-fashioned, but there are enough people who respond to them to make me want to keep working in that sort of arena.
 But to be honest, it has worried me, and I’m not at all old-fashioned myself.
 When I am writing a script or making a film, I try not to think too much about that, I just want to tell the story.

 For “Hampstead” you didn’t create the characters, since you didn’t write the screenplay.
 To what extend was this film different to you?